 The Cancer Research Center at the University of Massachusetts Medical School in Worcester has accepted the challenge of pancreatic cancer research and to use that research to help patients as soon as possible — with pancreatic cancer there is no time to wait.

 Money raised by the PCA is being used to fund a dedicated pancreatic cancer clinical trials program at UMass and to support research through the international Pancreatic Cancer Research Team (www.pcrt.org) to open clinical trials at UMass.
 Click here to see how you can help.

 High Risk Pancreatic Clinic Opens

-The UMass High Risk Pancreatic clinic is now open and seeing patients.
+The UMass High Risk Pancreatic clinic is seeing patients.
 Pancreas clinic services include:

 - Risk assessment

 - Genetic counseling

 - Ongoing surveillance